-- (a) Describe the structure and roles of DNA and RNA (tRNA, rRNA and mRNA) (knowledge of mitochondrial DNA is not required). - (b) Describe the process of DNA replication and how the end replication problem arises. - (c) Describe how the information on DNA is used to synthesise polypeptides in prokaryotes and eukaryotes.
+- (a) Describe the structure and roles of DNA and RNA (tRNA, rRNA and mRNA) (knowledge of mitochondrial DNA is not required). - (b) Describe the process of DNA replication. - (c) Describe how the information on DNA is used to synthesise polypeptides in cells.
 (Description of the processes of transcription, formation of mRNA from pre-mRNA and translation is required.)